Why is Metro PCS cheaper than T Mobile?The secret to whyMetroPCS is so much cheaper than T-Mobile for cell phone plans.

-All that aside – my plan was (and I explained to the manager and nearby customer rep) to activate a phone with simcard and then transfer that plan to my unlocked LG G3 with 32g storage, 4k video camera, and MicroSD card which is pretty much the best cell phone for listening to a lot of podcasts.
+All that aside – my plan was (and I explained to the manager and nearby customer rep) to activate a phone with simcard and then transfer that plan to my unlocked LG G3 with 32g storage, 4k video camera, and MicroSD card which is pretty much the best cell phone for listening to a lot of podcasts (back in 2013).
 (Which is the main reason I left Republic in the first place – the inability to have a premium phone with microSD storage).

 After the initial 1-2 hours in store, I was told Republic Wireless had registered my number as a home phone and would take 3 to 5 days for them to port over my number.
 At the very last hour of 5 days they finished the porting of the number.

 In store they successfully gotten the new phone they sold me to send calls and get a data connection – but I was told texts and incoming calls would come to my old device (Moto X – original 16gb).

 Speaking with customer service on the phone (before going in to the store) I learned that I was supposed to just call customer service back when I had the new phone and they’d add my IMEI (sim card and phone device number) and activate it with new APN Settings and it’d be all good to go (as long as my phone was unlocked – which it was).

 After swapping out the sim card I had issues – phone was not getting any data or being able to send texts.
 I could make calls (which was a sign that the SIM Card was indeed inserted normally).
 After numerous (no less than 5) calls with customer service and resolving the data issues (literally over 3 hours on the phone over a few days), I was told new changes were made and that I needed to wait another 48 hours.
 Nothing could be done until then.